 Water accumulation on floor slab due to inadequate floor drain storage

 Unsealed wall finishes and wood rafters that hold moisture

 Doors without seals or thresholds that allow water into adjacent rooms

 Wood sills in training windows deteriorating due to water damage

-ARC and City Staff are currently designing improvements to the hose tower to mitigate these issues.
+ARC and City Staff have designed improvements to the hose tower to mitigate these issues.